clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - Now you can create the same component, but you can specify the data.
-- ℹ️ Desctucturing: To extract data directly from an object, direclty in the function decloration, or anywhere else.
+- ℹ️ Destructuring: To extract data directly from an object, directly in the function declaration, or anywhere else.

 ```JAVASCRIPT
 // Destruction the props object, { name }